trevorld/r-argparse/cran-comments.rst

 ## Notes

+* The examples and unit tests are now skipped if an appropriate version of Python is not found as with the 'r-devel-windows-x86_64-gcc10-UCRT' CRAN flavor.

 * As in previous uploads while in a non-interactive session (i.e. in an Rscript) if ``parse_args()`` observes a help flag it will print a usage message and then call ``quit()``.
 Additionally if a user specifically adds